William D. Porter: Civil War

 Porter completed the renovation of Essex at St. Louis in July and rejoined the Western Flotilla at Vicksburg, Mississippi, later that month.
 At dawn on the 22nd, Porter took Essex out to attack the Confederate ironclad ram CSS Arkansas which had recently left the Yazoo River and taken cover under Vicksburg's shore batteries.
 In company with the smaller converted riverboat Queen of the West, Essex attacked the Southern warship.
 First Essex attempted to ram, but as she approached, the Arkansas crew was able to spring her.
 As a result, Essex missed her target and ran aground instead, where for ten minutes she remained under fire from both Arkansas and the shore batteries.
 When Essex worked off the bank, she continued downstream, where she joined Farragut's squadron.

 Thereafter, since Essex had sustained only minor damage, Porter patrolled the lower Mississippi River between Vicksburg and Baton Rouge disrupting Confederate commerce in the last section of the river the Confederates still controlled.
 On 5 August, his ship and Sumter assisted Union Army troops in repelling a Confederate land attack on Baton Rouge.
 The following morning, he headed north to confront Arkansas once more.
 He found his quarry on a bend in the river, close to the shore.
 In the ensuing bombardment, Porter used an incendiary shell which he himself had invented.
 After about 20 minutes of shelling, Arkansas erupted into flames and soon blew up.
 Evidence suggests that the Confederate crew had set their own ship afire to prevent her capture.
 Be that as it may, the arrival of the Essex forced the ram's destruction.
 Congress recognized the role played by Porter and his ship in June 1864 when they awarded the Essex crew $25,000 in prize money.

 Porter's last real action in the war occurred in September 1862 when Essex conducted a bombardment of Natchez, Mississippi, and duelled the shore batteries at Port Hudson, Louisiana.
 Later that month, he returned to New Orleans where new orders awaited him.
 Promoted to the rank of commodore, Porter was assigned to duty at New York.
 There, he served in various capacities until hospitalized in April 1864.
 On 1 May 1864, Commodore Porter died of heart disease at St. Luke's Hospital in New York City, New York.
-Although he was buried initially at Greenwood Cemetery in New York, he was moved to The Woodlands, Philadelphia, Pennsylvania, in June and laid to rest beside his famous father, Commodore David Porter.